 In the past few years Kylie has expanded her repertoire of styles and images and has created a few new art collections; Abstraction, Mini Masters, Pet Pawtraits and Tiny Planets; just to name a few.
 Her ability to adapt her style to create any image is why her work is in high demand.
 Versatility is the key.

 “Painting keeps me busy, creating commissions for clients all over the world, murals for schools and local businesses and also trying to create works because I found an image or place that needs to be painted.
 I have many commissions in my studio at the moment and many exciting new projects in the making.
 All this and running a small business, spending quality time with our family, playing taxi to my children and teaching art classes 5 days a week.
 I do have a great life, I feel blessed to have the opportunity to do what makes me smile.
 It is hard work behind the scenes and will continue to be as I strive to create and find my place in the world.”

 A little bit more about Kylie:

 Kylie graduated Queensland University of Technology in 1991 with a Diploma of Education, Secondary art.
 She went on to further studies part time while teaching to gain my Bachelor of Education.
 She taught for 8 years, but found her true passion after having children and then having the time to follow her dreams and create full time.
-She has been painting professionally now for 13 years and exhibiting regularly in that time.
+She has been painting professionally now for 15 years and exhibiting regularly in that time.
 She continues to teach art to all ages from 5 to 85 and is always inspired by what her students create and the energy and enthusiasm they have to learn and find their own artistic path.